-27 Aug The Miracle Morning: Christian Mom Edition
+27 Aug The Miracle Morning for Christian Moms

 When I read The Miracle Morning by Hal Elrod, the title said, “The not so secret guaranteed to transform your life…” I’m an avid reader, so I decided to read it, but to be honest, I didn’t really expect it to transform my life.